1,500+ awesome elopements & counting

 • If either of you had a previous civil partnership dissolved, you’ll need the original final decree of dissolution in respect of all previous registered civil partnerships.

-• If either of you is a surviving civil partner, you’ll need a death certificate of the civil partner and the civil partnership certificate.
+• If either of you is a surviving civil partner, you’ll need the death certificate of the civil partner and the civil partnership certificate.

-• Additional documentation may be required in some cases, such as where a divorce has been granted outside the State, and it must be determined whether it is recognised under Irish law.
-The registrar will advise what is required in each case.
+• Additional documentation may be required in some cases (e.g., divorce granted outside the State), and the registrar will advise what is required in each case.

-• If either of you is a foreign national, you’ll need proof of your immigration status documentation (must be in date).
-A ‘foreign national’ means a person who is neither an Irish citizen, nor a citizen of a member state.
+• If either of you is a foreign national, you’ll need proof of immigration status documentation (must be in date).
+A ‘foreign national’ means a person who is neither an Irish citizen nor a citizen of a member state.

 • The intended date of marriage

-• The names and dates of birth of the two witnesses (Eloping in Ireland can provide two witnesses if a couple has no guests)
+• Names and dates of birth of the two witnesses (Eloping in Ireland can provide two witnesses if a couple has no guests)

 • Details of the proposed solemniser and venue